samarsinghal/lab-configuration-management/workshop/content/configuration-management/01-use-configmap.md

 ## Define container environment variables using ConfigMap data

-### Define a container environment variable with data from a single ConfigMap

 1. Define an environment variable as a key-value pair in a ConfigMap:

     ```execute